 Practical Examples: Standard Prompt vs Reasoning Model Prompt

 The following five examples demonstrate how to adapt prompts when switching from a standard model to a reasoning model.
-The standard prompts work well on GPT-4o, Claude Sonnet (without thinking), or Gemini Flash.
-The reasoning model prompts are optimized for o3, Claude with extended thinking, or Gemini Deep Think.
+The standard prompts work well on GPT-5.4 nano, Claude Haiku, or Gemini Flash-Lite.
+The reasoning model prompts are optimized for GPT-5.5, Claude with extended thinking, or Gemini 3.1 Pro.

 Example 1: Complex Math/Logic Problem